 How long is a Pavement Licence valid for?

-Mansfield Council will issue Pavement Licences for a 12 month duration after which time they can be renewed.
-However no licence will be valid beyond 30th September 2021.
+Mansfield Council will issue Pavement Licences for a 12-month duration after which time they can be renewed.

 How much does a Pavement Licence cost?

-There will be no charge for a Pavement Licence Application.
+There will be a charge of £100 for a Pavement Licence Application.

 Where a pavement licence is granted, clear access routes on the highway will need to be maintained, taking into account the needs of all users, including disabled people.